danyalasadpoor/cyber-net-probe/README.md

 The dashboard is designed to provide a clear overview of the monitoring environment.

-Planned and supported statistics include:
+📊 Available and Planned Statistics

-- Total targets
+- 🎯 Total targets
-- Online targets
+- 🟢 Online targets
-- Offline targets
+- 🔴 Offline targets
-- Recent scan activity
+- 📡 Recent scan activity
-- Average latency
+- ⚡ Average latency
-- Target categories
+- 🏷️ Target categories
-- Scan trends
+- 📈 Scan trends
-- Recent results
+- 🕒 Recent results

 ---